explainers-by-googlers/Web-Environment-Integrity/explainer.md

 #### Attester-level acceptable browser policy

-If the community thinks it's important for the attestation to include the platform identity of the application, and is more concerned about excluding certain browsers than excluding certain OS/attesters, we could standardize the set of signals that browsers will receive from attesters, and have one of those signals be whether the attester recommends the browser for sites to trust (based on a well-defined acceptance criteria).
+If we cannot convince other implementors to follow us to include the platform identity of the application, and are more concerned about excluding certain browsers than excluding certain OS/attesters, we could standardize the set of signals that browsers will receive from attesters, and have one of those signals be whether the attester recommends the browser for sites to trust (based on a well-defined acceptance criteria).
 As new browsers are introduced, they would need to demonstrate to attesters (a relatively small group) that they pass the bar, but they wouldn't need to convince all the websites in the world.
 Established browsers would need to only use attesters that respond quickly and fairly to new browsers' requests to be trusted.
+We would like not do that, because it prevents us from slowly exluding smaller browser vendors in the future.

 ## How are WebViews different?